 The severity of Ankle sprain

-Before haunting you with the heavy names, let us know more about how exactly severe ankle sprains are differentiated form the mild ones.
+Before haunting you with the heavy names, let us know more about how exactly severe ankle sprains are differentiated from mild ones.

 Three medical terms are discussing the severity of ankle sprains are: